Scarface (1983 film): Plot

+Frank hires Tony and Manny, and they start working for him.
+Tony notices Frank's trophy wife Elvira and starts becoming attracted to her.
-During their meeting, Tony becomes attracted to Frank's trophy wife, Elvira.
-Tony and Manny begin working for Frank.
-Later, Tony visits his mother and younger sister Gina, the latter of whom he is overprotective.
-Disgusted by his life of crime, his mother throws him out.
-Manny is attracted to Gina, but Tony tells him to stay away from her.

-Frank sends Tony and Omar to Cochabamba, Bolivia, to meet with cocaine kingpin Alejandro Sosa.
-During the meeting, Omar is unhappy when Tony negotiates a large deal without Frank's approval.
-Sosa later has his men hang Omar from a helicopter, telling Tony that he was a police informant and that Frank has poor judgment.
-Tony vouches for Frank's organization; Sosa takes a liking to Tony and agrees to the deal, but warns Tony to never betray him.
+One night, Tony visits his mother and sister Gina.
+Tony gives his mother $1,000, claiming he earns money as a political organizer.
+However, Tony's mother sees through his lie, berates him for his criminal lifestyle, refuses his money, and kicks him out.
+Gina, however, keeps the money.
+Manny is attracted to Gina, but Tony warns him to stay away from her.
+Frank sends Tony and Omar to Bolivia to meet cocaine kingpin Alejandro Sosa.
+Omar is angered at and argues with Tony when he tries negotiating a large deal without Frank's approval.
+Sosa sends Omar off but keeps Tony behind and has Tony witness his men hang Omar from a helicopter.
+Sosa tells Tony that Omar was a police informant and Frank has poor judgment for trusting Omar.
+Tony says that he never liked nor trusted Omar.
+Sosa takes a liking to Tony and agrees to the deal, whilst warning Tony not to betray him.

-Seeing that Frank is infuriated by Omar's death and the size of the deal with Sosa, Tony sets up an independent cocaine operation.
-Mel Bernstein, a corrupt police detective on Frank's payroll, accosts Tony at a nightclub and attempts to extort money from him in return for police protection.
-Tony spots Gina fraternizing with a man and beats them both when he sees him grope her.
-Hitmen then attempt to kill Tony, who escapes with a bullet wound.
-He confronts Frank and Bernstein, certain that they orchestrated the attack; Frank confesses his involvement at gunpoint and begs for his life, but Tony has Manny shoot him dead before proceeding to kill Bernstein.
-Tony marries Elvira and becomes the distributor of Sosa's product, using his profits to build a multi-million-dollar business empire and construct a large, heavily-guarded estate.
+Back in Miami, Frank is furious at Tony for his unauthorized deal with Sosa and for Omar's demise.
+Tony and Frank sever their business ties, as Tony now sets up his own cocaine operation and continues his advances on Elvira, further infuriating Frank.
+Mel Bernstein, a corrupt detective on Frank's payroll, attempts to extort Tony for police protection.
+While at a club, Tony finds Gina using cocaine with a man in a bathroom stall and assaults them both, then escapes an attempt on his life by two hitmen.
+He confronts Frank and Bernstein over the attack, forcing Frank to confess that he set it up, then has Manny shoot Frank dead and kills Bernstein himself.
+Tony marries Elvira and becomes the distributor of Sosa's product, constructing a large, heavily guarded estate to oversee his rapidly growing empire.

-In 1983, a money laundering sting operation by federal agents results in Tony being charged with tax evasion and facing a prison sentence.
-Sosa offers to use his government connections to keep Tony out of prison, but only if Tony helps kill an activist intending to expose Sosa's drug operations.
-During dinner at an upscale restaurant, Tony accuses Manny of causing his arrest and Elvira of being an infertile junkie, prompting Elvira to leave him.

-Tony and Sosa's henchman, "Shadow," travel to New York City to carry out the assassination.
-Shadow plants a radio-controlled bomb under the man's car, but Tony tries to call off the hit upon seeing him accompanied by his wife and children.
-When Shadow refuses to back down, Tony kills him before he can detonate the bomb.
-Tony returns to Miami, where an enraged Sosa calls him to promise retribution for allowing the activist to deliver the exposé.
-At his mother's behest, Tony, who is stoned on cocaine, tracks down Gina and finds her with Manny; in a fit of rage, Tony shoots Manny dead only to learn that Gina had just married him.
-A distraught Tony returns to his estate with Gina and begins a massive cocaine binge in his office.
+In 1983, Tony is caught in an FBI sting operation and charged with money laundering and tax evasion.
+Sosa offers to keep Tony out of prison via his government connections if Tony assists in the murder of a journalist about to expose Sosa.
+During a restaurant dinner, a drunken Tony blames Manny for his arrest and calls Elvira an infertile junkie, prompting Elvira to call out his criminality to the other patrons and leave him.
+Sosa's henchman Alberto the Shadow puts a radio-controlled bomb under the journalist's car, but Tony tries to call off the hit when he sees the journalist accompanied by his wife and children.
+When Alberto refuses to back down, Tony kills him before he can detonate the bomb.
+Sosa vows revenge on Tony for allowing the journalist to deliver the exposé.

-Sosa's men begin to invade the grounds and kill Tony's guards as Gina enters the office, accusing him of wanting her for himself.
-She shoots and wounds him, but is killed by one of Sosa's men whom Tony kills in return.
-Tony deploys a grenade launcher-equipped rifle against the invaders, killing many of them but suffering multiple gunshot wounds.
-He continues to taunt them until an assassin climbs up to the office and fatally shoots him in the back.
-Tony falls off the balcony and lands in a pool, at the base of a statue bearing the motto "The World Is Yours" – a message Tony had earlier seen displayed on a blimp and taken as inspiration.
+At his mother's behest, Tony, high on cocaine, tracks down Gina and finds her with Manny.
+Tony fatally shoots Manny before learning that Gina has just married him.
+Tony takes Gina to his estate and begins a cocaine binge in his office.
+As Sosa's men invade the estate and begin killing the guards, Gina mockingly urges Tony to have sex with her in a moment of emotional breakdown, highlighting his obsessive control over her relationships.
+She shoots and wounds him and is killed by one of Sosa's men, whom Tony kills in turn.
+Seeking vengeance, he opens fire on the group using a Colt AR-15 equipped with an M203 grenade launcher, killing many of them but sustaining multiple gunshot wounds and eventually getting disarmed.
+As he taunts his attackers, Sosa's enforcer, known as "The Skull", appears and shoots him in the back with a double-barreled shotgun, killing him.
+Tony's body falls off the balcony and into a pool near the base of a statue displaying the motto, "The World Is Yours".